emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/standard-mem.md

 - Ability to automatically load a memory image at startup
 - Intuitive control using keystrokes, and nice visual presentation of the data

-This operating memory is (for now) used only in 8-bit emulator of MITS Altair8800.
-However it is possible to develop an emulator which can benefit from it.
+This operating memory is (for now) used only in an 8-bit emulator of MITS Altair8800.
+However, it is possible to develop an emulator that can benefit from it.

 ## GUI overview